openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/crypto/digest/digest_package_api/digest_package_interfaces.md

 func finish(to!: Array<Byte>): Unit
 ```

-Function: Gets the generated message digest value.
+Function: Gets the generated digest value.
 Note that after calling finish(), no further digest calculations can be performed.
 To recalculate, the context must be reset using reset().

 Parameters: